-I have been fortunate to be part of this wonderful school for over 28 years and recognise that the school provides a very special education which enriches and inspires all children who attend.
+I have been fortunate to be part of this wonderful school for over 29 years and recognise that the school provides a very special education which enriches and inspires all children who attend.
 We appreciate the importance of the families who trust us with their children on a daily basis and allow us into their family circle.
 We realise the privilege each year of sharing in their lives and watching their personalities grow and develop as they become active members of the wider community.

-I would also like to take this opportunity to thank the 2017 Chair and Board Directors and all the staff for their support and guidance and look forward to another great year.
+I would also like to take this opportunity to thank the 2018 Chair and Board Directors and all the staff for their support and guidance and look forward to another great year.

-Kylee Paddy B.Ed (ECE) Mq.
+Kylee Paddy B.Ed.
+(ECE) Mq.
 Uni AMI 3-6 Montessori Diploma AMTEF

-Chairman's Report
+President's Report

-As Chairman of the School's board, I would like to take this opportunity to thank all the board members for their dedication and hard work that offers a bright future for the school and future generations.
-The School is in a healthy financial position thanks to the dedication of the board and strong management from school executive.
+As President of the Hills Montessori Society, I would like to take this opportunity to thank all the board members for their dedication and hard work that continues to ensure a bright future for the school and future generations.
+The School is in a healthy financial position thanks to the dedication of the board and strong management from the school executive.